Volunteering is for everyone

 Wild City Action Team

-Our Wild City Action Team are working to help manage the diverse range of local wildlife sites across Bristol.
+Our Wild City Action Team are working to help manage the diverse My Wild City local wildlife sites across Bristol.
 From grassland meadows to deciduous woodland, the group uses a mixture of traditional and modern methods to help maintain some of the best wildlife sites of the city.

 Every Tuesday and one Saturday a month, departing at 9.30am.